Getting started with data analysis#

 pandas.core.series.Series

-Each column (and each row) in a pandas data frame is indeed a pandas Series.
-Notice that you can also retreive a column using a different syntax data.TEMP.
-This syntax works only if the column name is a valid name for a Python variable (e.g. the column name should not contain whitespace).
-The syntax data["column"] works for all kinds of column names, so we recommend using this approach.
+Each column (and each row) in a pandas DataFrame is indeed a pandas Series.
+Notice that you can also retrieve a column using a different syntax.
+For example, we can access the MAX column using data.MAX.
+This syntax works only if the column name is a valid name for a Python variable (e.g., the column name should not contain whitespace).
+The syntax data["column"] works for all column names, so we recommend using this approach.

 Unique values#

 As a result we get an array of unique values in that column.
-We can also directly access the number of unique values using the nunique() method:
+In the case of temperatures, this might not be that interesting, but in other cases this can be more useful.
+We can also directly access the number of unique values using the .nunique() method.

 print(